 Infrastructure, Development and Finance (6 - 9 September 2016)

-This course explores the relationships between transport systems, infrastructure, investment, and economic development within developed and developing countries.
-It examines and evaluates the economic, social and environmental contribution of a range of different transport investments projects, including those associated with 'mega-projects', megacities, poverty and equity, labour market access and agglomeration economies.
+This course explores the relationships between transport infrastructure, investment, and economic development within developed and developing countries.
+It examines the economic, social and environmental contribution of a range of transport investment projects, including those associated with 'mega-projects', megacities, poverty and equity, labour markets, and agglomeration economies.

-Key speakers include: Professor Naomi Brookes (University of Leeds); Professor Jon Shaw (University of Plymouth); Satyaki Raghunath (Dubai Airports); Christian Wolmar (Independent Transport Commentator).
+Key speakers include: Professor Naomi Brookes (University of Leeds); Professor Harry Dimitriou (UCL Bartlett); Satyaki Raghunath (MAG Airports Group).

 New Technologies and Changing Behaviours (14 - 17 March 2017)